kyu-sz/LaS-VPE-Platform/README.md

     mvn package
     ```

+    * Tests are enabled by default.
+Use ```mvn package -Dmaven.test.skip.exec```
+      to skip them when your machine is not suitable to run the tests or you are
+      sure the tests will pass and need to save time.
     * If your maven resolves dependencies at a low speed, try
     ```mvn -Dmaven.artifact.threads=100 package``` or add
     ```export MAVEN_OPTS=-Dmaven.artifact.threads=100``` to your ~/.bashrc.